 Single Zone

+When there is no CSC congestion, one single zone can be assumed for bid clearing purposes.
 For a single zone in ERCOT, a series of straight lines may be developed by combining the equations above into equations for each range.

 Range Equation